Brown Company

 The Brown Company, known as the Brown Corporation in Canada, was a pulp and papermaking company based in Berlin, New Hampshire, United States.
-They closed their doors during the 1980s.
+It stopped trading during the 1980s.

 History

 H. Winslow & Company

-In 1852, a group of Portland, Maine, businessmen, John B. Brown, Josiah S. Little, Nathan Winslow, and Hezekiah Winslow, purchased and built a large sawmill on the property known as the "Thomas Green Privilege" at the head of Berlin Falls in Berlin, New Hampshire.
+In 1852, a group of Portland, Maine, businessmen—John B. Brown, Josiah S. Little, Nathan Winslow, and Hezekiah Winslow—purchased and built a large sawmill on the property known as the "Thomas Green Privilege" at the head of Berlin Falls in Berlin, New Hampshire.
 In 1854, they expanded their operations by constructing the H. Winslow & Company branch railway to the Grand Trunk Railway, and, in 1858, they built a dam and a gristmill.

 Berlin Mills Company

 By 1866, Josiah Little had died, and the Winslows had sold their interests in the H. Winslow & Company.
 A new partnership was formed and a new name chosen, the Berlin Mills Company.
 In 1868, William Wentworth Brown and Lewis T. Brown purchased a controlling interest in the company and remodeled their sawmill, making it even larger than before.
 W. W. Brown later purchased the stock owned by Lewis T. Brown in the 1880s, acquiring complete control of the company.